mono/website/docs/advanced/embedding/index.md

 -   The MonoMethodHeader object is now transient: you need to free it when you're done to avoid leaking by calling the (already existing and safe to call) function `mono_metadata_free_mh ()`.

--   Array API changes: the integer types that represent arry lengths and array boundaries has changed to `uintptr_t` and `intptr_t`.
+-   Array API changes: the integer types that represent array lengths and array boundaries has changed to `uintptr_t` and `intptr_t`.
 This allows us to transparently provide a mono build that supports 64 bit indices on 64 bit systems.
 The affected APIs are:

 ``` c
 mono_array_new ()